amarini3722/engr3/README.md

 ### Reflection

 This assignment took me a bit of time to complete because of how I constrained things and improperly used variables.
-The
+The way I improperly constrained thing was I constrained par of it only to a part using a variable making it so that the part constarined to the variable changed when it shouldn't have.
+With the variables part of messing up, I used variables in place of something that sould have just been 130mm assuming it sould be the variable.